 A couple of exceptions to that are the birth control shot and implant.
 The birth control shot lasts for three months, and after three months you could get pregnant, but it’s also possible that it will take six months after that for your cycle to regulate and conception to occur.
-With the birth control implant, it will probably take at least three months after the implant is removed for fertility to return to normal.
+With the birth control implant, it could take at least three months after the implant is removed for fertility to return to normal.
 If you rely on the shot or the implant for birth control, you might want to switch to another method if you’re thinking about trying to conceive in the near future.

 But remember: with the exception of birth control shots and implant, you don’t need to plan in advance to get your fertility back to normal.
 Many women who stop taking pills like Tri-Lo-Sprintec or using patches like Xulane get pregnant the first cycle after they stop.

 Reduce Exposure to Environmental Contaminants